 I am an astronomer in the QUB Astrophysics Research Centre and a member of the Solar System Group.
 My primary research interests are in performing observations of minor bodies in our solar system, comets and asteroids.
-These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve been looking at the firehose of data from Pan-STARRS 1.
+These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve also been looking at the firehose of data from Pan-STARRS 1.
 For an idea of what these telescopes look like, here’s a picture of me standing nervously under the ESO Very Large Telescope.

 My “official” University stats page is here, but in summary I am a currently a member of the following current projects:

 - UK Pan-STARRS Science Consortium – finding lots of NEOs, asteroids and comets.